gavinr/campus-place-locator/README.md

 **Start now using your own services**

-For more information on requirements and publication steps, see [Campus Place Locator Government](http://links.esri.com/localgovernment/help/campusplacelocator) help
+For more information on requirements and publication steps, see [Campus Place Locator](http://links.esri.com/localgovernment/help/campusplacelocator) help

 ## Resources